-Between 1678 and 1684, Mansart directed a building campaign which included the transformation of the marble court, the construction of the Ministers’ Wings, the Southern wing and the Hall of Mirrors which was decorated with an exquisite set of silver furnishings.
-The Palace of Versailles was finally completed near the end of Louis XIV’s life.
-The chapel was built last, finished after Mansart’s death in 1708, by his son-in-law Robert de Cotte.
+Between 1678 and 1684, Mansart oversaw a significant building campaign that involved the transformation of the Marble Court, the construction of the Ministers’ Wings, the Southern Wing, and the Hall of Mirrors, which was adorned with an exquisite collection of silver furnishings.
+The chateau was ultimately completed towards the end of Louis XIV’s life.
+The chapel, which was the final piece of the palace, was finished after Mansart’s death in 1708, under the supervision of his son-in-law, Robert de Cotte.

-Anges-Jacques Gabriel, whose father had been the King’s First Architect, became the Official Architect for Louis XV in 1742.
-Gabriel supervised new additions of the Palace, including the Salon of Hercules, the Opera House, and the Petit Trianon.
-In 1755 he redecorated the King’s Council Chamber.
-Gabriel’s designs signaled the break from heavy ornamented Rococo decoration to the lighter Neoclassical style, with pilasters, columns and the use of symmetry throughout.
+In 1742, Ange-Jacques Gabriel, son of the King’s First Architect, became the Official Architect for Louis XV.
+Under his supervision, new additions were made to the Palace, including the Salon of Hercules, the Opera House, and the Petit Trianon.
+In 1755, he redecorated the King’s Council Chamber.
+Gabriel’s designs marked a transition from the heavily ornamented Rococo style to a lighter Neoclassical style, featuring pilasters, columns, and symmetry.

-Despite the kingdom’s shaky finances, Louis XVI immediately had the gardens replanted at Versailles, and had a new library built in his private apartments by Anges-Jacques Gabriel.
-His wife, Marie Antoinette, quite regularly re-decorated her private apartments; she also made use of the workshop of the Menus Plaisirs, the shops at Versailles that created special interiors, sets, and even funeral monuments.
-They created new portable party pavilions that the young Queen could use to entertain her group of friends.
+Despite the precarious financial situation, Louis XVI replanted the palace gardens and commissioned Ange-Jacques Gabriel to build a new library in his private apartments.
+His wife, Marie Antoinette, frequently redecorated her private apartments and made use of the Menus Plaisirs workshop at Versailles, which created special interiors, sets, and funeral monuments.
+They also created portable party pavilions for the young Queen to entertain her friends.

 In 1788 the French government went bankrupt.
 Louis XVI was forced to call a meeting of the Estates-General, a representative body of the government that had not met in 175 years.
 They met in the town of Versailles at the Jeu de Paume, a forerunner to a modern tennis court, soon to became the backdrop for the French Revolution.